Zorobay/Hegardt/README.md

 # Hegardt

 ## TODO
-- [] Implement linking to PersonalFile when clicking on a marker in map
+- [ ] Implement linking to PersonalFile when clicking on a marker in map
+- [ ] Get search function to work again

 ## Running the web app